tldr-pages/tldr/pages/common/elvish.md

 `elvish`

-- Execute a command and then exit:
+- Execute a [c]ommand and then exit:

 `elvish -c "{{command}}"`